Quick and Effective Ways to Increase Holiday Sales This Season

 Not only do today’s shoppers like the option to use several different payment methods, retailers can also benefit from offering “as low as 0% APR promotions” with Affirm as a way to capture new business during the holidays.

 Learn more how Affirm can increase sales for your business this holiday season.

 Website micro-copy — button names, call-to-actions, forms, and pop-ups — often get overlooked during seasonal content re-optimization.
-Shamefully so as it’s the small details that add an extra feeling of delight and prompt conversions.
+But why?
+These small details that add an extra feeling of delight and prompt conversions.